lilianchin6/dance-dance-creation/README.md

 # dance dance creation

 This repository contains compuer version of the game Dance Dance Revolution, similar to StepMania, where players use arrows on the computer to match beats with the music.
-Instead of using pre-selected songs, this program allows players to import their own songs in `.wav` format, where this program will analyze the music and provide an arrow sequence to the beats of the song to the beats.
+Instead of using pre-selected songs, this program allows players to import their own songs in `.wav` format, where this program will analyze the music and provide an arrow sequence to the beats of the song.
 There is single-player, multi-player, and a no-fail mode.

 This game was written as a final project to a class using the professor's `eventBasedAnimation.py` file.